JanneMattila/www/docs/_posts/2024/11/2024-11-04-managed-identity-and-application-permissions.markdown

     -Method POST -Payload $bodyJson
 ```

-As in the above first example, you would have to add _additional permissions_ if you need to look up e.g., users.
+As in the above first example, you will have to add _additional permissions_ if you need to look up e.g., users.
-Typical permissions for this case is same as the one used above: `User.ReadBasic.All`.
+Typical permissions for this case is the same as the one used above: `User.ReadBasic.All`.
 In this scenario, our identity is limited managing only these 25 groups and it cannot manage any other groups.

 # Conclusion

 In this post, we've looked into how to use managed identity and application permissions to automate Entra ID operations.
-We've also looked into how to limit the permissions to only specific groups.
+We've also saw how to limit the permissions to only specific groups.

 You can find the full scripts from the following links: